AnotherStupidFuckingAccount/Pico-NR/README.md

 Simarine Pico to NodeRed blatantly ripped from https://github.com/htool/Pico2SignalK.
 I had to combine brainsmoke.py since I kept forgetting to keep both files together.

+Import the flow into Node-red.
+Put the .py in the python_scripts folder in Home Assistant.
+Add automations to Home Assistant from automations.yaml.
+You're going to have to create a few input.booleans in order to get the automations working, but that's easy enough to accomplish.
+Node-red monitors input_boolean.home_assistant_restart in order to restart the py script in case things get hung up somehow.

 This requires a lot of manual preparation.

 Still hardcoded to my devices.
 I added 1x 302 shunt and figured out the addresses.
 Then added the second 302, then the SCQ.
 Adding a battery, thermometers, and tanks will add new registers also...
 If devices are added, but not given IDs then the script bombs, because it sees a thermometer and doesn't know what to do (for instance).
 To fix, it's all got to be done manually right now, but maybe someone smarter than I can probably figure out how to automate it.